 Analysts have assessed all sorts of reasons, from demographics shifts to President Obama’s GOTV strategy, to poor messaging by the opposition party’s campaign.
 It’s a bit redundant to point out that social media enhanced all these elements, but it’s worth noting you need material to work with for your social media to work.
 Had the GOP been less vocal about how their top priority wasn’t job creation but rather stripping healthcare from sexually active women, social media consultants might have had fewer opportunities to highlight and satirise their agenda.

-Still, I’m least partial to the idea that the GOP lost because it did a bad job of communicating its views.
-Let’s face it – when your platform openly vows to ban lifesaving abortions for dying pregnant women and survivors of legitimate rape… well, it’s hard to make that sound good, no matter how you spin it.
+Still, most advocates would be sceptical that the GOP lost because it did a bad job of communicating its views.
+Let’s face it – when a party’s platform openly vows to ban lifesaving abortions for dying pregnant women and survivors of legitimate rape… well, it’s hard to make that sound good, no matter how you spin it.
 Even political wunderkind Karl Rove was stumped when responding to Akin’s claims about women’s bodies, aside from awkwardly joking that someone should murder Akin (to protect the reputation of the “party of life,” of course).

 Of course there were the usual pundits who, like clockwork, emerged from the post-election woodwork to claim the GOP lost because… its messaging wasn’t conservative enough.
 To which any reasonable person should respond: Huh?
 People voted against you because your message wasn’t extreme enough?